epfl-dlab/aiflows/README.md

 To develop the next-generation AI tools and at the same time maximally benefit from them, developers and researchers need to have complete control over their workflows -- aiFlows strives to empower you to make each Flow your own!
 See the [contribute](#contribute) section for more information.

 ## Installation
-The library requires Python 3.10+.
-To install the library, run the following command:
+The library is compatible with Python 3.10+, with a preference for installation on versions 3.10 or 3.11.
+To install the library, use the following command:

 ```shell
 pip install aiflows